Phase transitions for a planar quadratic contact process: Introduction

 In this paper, we will consider a variant of the contact process that has sexual reproduction, i.e., two individuals are needed to produce a new one.
 Many processes of this type have been studied, but many open problems remain.
 To emphasize that these processes are an important and natural generalization of the contact process with linear birth rates, we will call them quadratic contact processes.
 We use this term somewhat loosely.
 In the models we discuss, the birth rate will not always be a quadratic function of the number of occupied neighbors.

-The oldest ``quadratic contact process'' is {\it Toom's NEC model}, see \cite{Toom-74, Toom-80}.
-However, in its initial formulation it was a system in which each site could be in one of two states $\xi_n(x) \in \{ 1, -1\}$.
-Let $\zeta_{n}(x)$ is the majority opinion among $x, x+(0,1), x+(1,0)$ at time $n$.
+The oldest ``quadratic contact process'' is {\it Toom's NEC model}, see \citep{Toom-74, Toom-80}.
+However, in its initial formulation, it was a system in which each site could be in one of two states $\xi_n(x) \in \{ 1, -1\}$.
+Let $\zeta_{n}(x)$ be the majority opinion among $x, x+(0,1), x+(1,0)$ at time $n$.
 If $\zeta_{n}(x)=+1$, then $\xi_{n+1}=+1$ with probability $1-p$ and $\xi_{n+1}(x)=-1$ with probability $p$.
-If $\zeta_n(x)=-1$ then $\xi_{n+1}=-1$ with probability $1-q$ and $\xi_{n+1}(x)=1$ with probability $q$.
-Toom proved that for small $p$ and $q$ there are two nontrivial stationary distributions.
+If $\zeta_n(x)=-1$, then $\xi_{n+1}=-1$ with probability $1-q$ and $\xi_{n+1}(x)=1$ with probability $q$.
+Toom proved that for small $p$ and $q$, there are two nontrivial stationary distributions.
 Note that in contrast to the Ising model, there is nonergodicity even when the system is asymmetric.
-For more on this process see \cite{BeGr-85,HJG-90,MSTG-05}.
-In the last reference, the authors remark that ``the nature of the NEC interfaces separating up from down spin regions has been investigated and found to be related to Kardar-Parisi-Zhang nonequilibrium dynamics in the biased case, and (equilibrium) Edwards-Wilkinson dynamics in the unbiased one.
+For more on this process, see \citep{BeGr-85,HJG-90,MSTG-05}.

-Durrett and Gray (1985) reformulated Toom's process as a continuous time growth model in which
+Durrett and Gray~\cite{DuGr-85} reformulated Toom's process as a continuous time growth model in which

-If the initial configuration for this process has no 1's outside a square then there will never be any births outside the square, so $\lambda_f=\infty$.
-Using the contour method, they proved (in an unpublished work \cite{DuGr-85}, see an announcement of results in \cite{D-85})